On this page:

 What should I do if my score gets posted twice or I post an incorrect score?

-Contact the Handicap Chairperson of your club, who has the capability to correct your GHIN Score Record or contact the WSGA Membership Services Department at 1-800-643-6410.
+Contact the Handicap Chairperson of your club, or if you need their contact information please contact the WSGA Handicap department at 1-800-643-6410.